-No fees will be charged to get vaccinated.
-There will be no cost sharing from insurance plans.
-Vaccine doses purchased with U.S. taxpayer dollars will be given to the American people at no cost.
-COVID-19 providers agree to administer vaccine regardless of an individual’s ability to pay and regardless of their coverage status, and may not seek any reimbursement, including through balance billing, from a vaccine recipient.
+No fees will be charged for the COVID-19 vaccine.
 However, vaccine providers will be able to charge administration fees for giving or administering the shot to someone.
 Vaccine providers can get this fee reimbursed by the patient’s public or private insurance company or, for uninsured patients, by the Health Resources and Services Administration’s Provider Relief Fund.

 Can any doctor’s office, clinic, or pharmacy offer the COVID-19 vaccine?,

 Doctor’s offices, clinics, and pharmacies who are enrolled in the vaccination program can offer the vaccine when the vaccine becomes available to them.

 Find locations offering COVID-19 vaccinations near you: https://vaccinefinder.org/search/

 The process used to approve the COVID-19 vaccines is the same proven process that was used to create safe and effective vaccines for the flu, polio, measles, whooping cough and more.
 While the COVID-19 vaccines were developed as quickly as possible, routine processes and procedures remain in place to ensure the safety of any vaccine authorized or approved for use.